topscoder/analyticsrelationships/README.md

 ## License

-AnalyticsRelationships is released under the GNU license.
+AnalyticsRelationships is released under the [GNU license](./LICENSE)